reisxd/revanced-builder/README.md

 $ node . --patch --exclude disable-shorts-button,microg-support
 ```

-If you want to explicitely include a patch, use the `--include` option, example:
+If you want to explicitly include a patch, use the `--include` option, example:

 ```bash
 $ node . --patch --include autorepeat-by-default